Lido Island, Venice – A Tranquil Winter Retreat & Lively Summer Getaway

 A Brief History of the Lido Island Venice ( Lido di Venezia)

-The Lido Island has long been a place of fascination and transformation.
+Lido Island has long been a place of fascination and transformation.
 In the early days, it was a quiet strip of land separating the Venetian Lagoon from the Adriatic Sea.
 However, by the late 19th and early 20th centuries, it became a glamorous retreat for Europe’s elite.
 Grand hotels, Art Nouveau villas, and the famous Hotel Excelsior (which still hosts celebrities during the Venice Film Festival) were built, turning Lido into a luxury seaside resort.

 Lido Island Venice, main street